Find Grad Schools

 38 Yearly Graduations

 University of Alabama at Birmingham is the 6th most popular school in the nation for students seeking a master's degree in clinical nutrition.
 Roughly 22,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
 During the most recent year for which we have data, 38 people received their master's degree in clinical nutrition from UAB.
-Of these students, 95% were women and 20% were members of underrepresented racial-ethnic groups.
+About 92% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #6